 For this RBM, you need two things:

 With the appropriate setup, activate BiT.
 Enter Batreaux's house during BiT with the target file selected, then start the target file at the same time as clearing Batreaux's final textbox (which is the sixth textbox after the text option).
+This RBMs the story flag for meeting Batreaux on a file that doesn't have the tunic yet.
 Once your file loads, resave it on Skyloft, then continue with your run as usual.

 There are several scene flags tied to nighttime crystals on Skyloft.
 Useful RBM tricks that employ these crystals are:

 Sometimes, it might be useful to RBM flags that are set during a cutscene that can generally be skipped on Hero Mode by holding 2.
 This can obviously be done by starting the file right before the flag gets set by watching the cutscene normally, but it would be faster to RBM those flags while skipping the cutscene with holding 2.
 The following assertions are generally true: